 Our Accessible Survey Test includes all the survey elements that meet WCAG2 conformance level AA.

 Screen Readers We Support

-All question types—except for the Date/Time question, the file upload question, and the payment page—are compatible with screen readers.
+Most question types are compatible with screen readers (exceptions are listed in the accessible surveys checklist.
 For the best survey taking experience, we recommend using the most updated version of one of our supported browsers.